riverbed/Riverbed-Community-Toolkit/NetIM/Synthetic-Test/Robot-001-WebSelenium/README.md

 Run the **install.bat** in a PowerShell (with Administrator privilege).

-3. Change the service account for the service
+3. Change the service account

 By default, the NetIM agent run as Local System.
 It must be changed to run Selenium test.